NDSEG Fellowship Tips

 For example, the BAA I am responding to is listed under the Air Force Office of Scientific Research and the BAA for that is listed on the second page and is confusingly called “announcement number” and the number should look like this: FA9550-19-S-0003.
 They also ask you to “List the title of the BAA that relates to your research proposal.”
 That would be the main category that your proposal falls under (there are subcategories, my proposal has two sub categories that it falls under, but you only list the main category).

-As always, check the eligibility, as of 2022 (just checked!) you need to be in the first or second year of your Masters or have at least three years left for your PhD (confusingly they state you need to be in the first or second year, this works if you’re planning on doing a PhD in five years, which is typical, but you can and people do, take longer).
-You don’t have to take my word for it though, you can check the 2022 eligibility here.
+So one annoying thing I want to point out here in the 2025 application year is that the website address has been changing from year to year.
+Confusingly the old website I linked (2023) still worked, however the “new” website is using “system plus” which is a bit frustrating that the old websites are still up and still look valid.
+Maybe that’s just my annoyance!
+As always, check the eligibility, as of 2025 (just checked!) you need to be in the first or second year of your Masters or have at least three years left for your PhD (confusingly they state you need to be in the first or second year, this works if you’re planning on doing a PhD in five years, which is typical, but you can and people do, take longer).
+You don’t have to take my word for it though, you can check the 2025 eligibility here and they explicitly state at *least* THREE (there emphasis) years left to graduating (again, just checked and you can tell whoever wrote it was annoyed enough to use * and caps lock to drive the point home).

 That’s basically all there is to it.
-If you’re interested in applying here’s the link for the website (Thanks to the influx of people reading this, I’ve updated it with the 2022 info.
-Hey!
-I updated early this time!
-Woo!
-Good luck everyone!!
-I’ll try to be better about this in the future since we’re already about halfway through the submission window).
+If you’re interested in applying here’s the link for the website (Thanks to the influx of people reading this, I’ve updated it with the 2025 info.
+Sorry I was a bit late this year!).
 With this information you should be in pretty good shape to get it done properly.
 As a friendly reminder, everything is in PDF format, ALL OF IT!
-Apply early, this year (updated as of 2022) the deadline is Oct31st.
-That’s a few weeks earlier than the previous year, but Something to remember when you apply is to keep an eye on the deadline (as this will fluctuate, last year was Nov 9th).
+Apply early, this year (updated as of 2025) the deadline is Nov 15 (you get about two weeks more than last year!). (just a few days earlier this year!)
+That’s a few weeks earlier than the previous year, but Something to remember when you apply is to keep an eye on the deadline (as this will fluctuate, last year was Nov 1st).

 Lastly, if you think you want to do it, but are scared or worried you wouldn’t get funded, please remember one thing.
 Do it.
 The worst that could happen is they say no, but you miss 100% of the shots you don’t take.
 Take the shot and if you don’t get it, well try again, but maybe you will get it.
 There’s really only one way to find out.
 So good luck to those who are applying this year and for anyone who stumbles across this post in the years to come.
 If I remember, I’ll update the info accordingly, if I forget, well there’s a comment section so feel free to update as needed!